Wrestling

 Genesis 32:7-8, Jasher 32:15

-Then Jacob was greatly afraid and distressed: and he divided the people that was with him, and the flocks, the herds, and the camels, into 2 bands; and said, “If Esau come to the one company, and smite it, then the other company which is left will escape.”
+Jacob was terrified and deeply troubled.
+He divided the people with him, along with the flocks, herds, and camels, into 2 groups.
+He said, “If Esau attacks one group and destroys it, the other group can escape.”

 Jacob prays to YHWH for deliverance